 For some years Winchmore Hill Meeting supported a hostel for homeless people in Enfield, Beck House.
 We collected non perishable food, provided kitchen and garden tools and bought them new cookers .
 Volunteers from the meeting also became active in the life of Beck House.
 Unfortunately, due to funding cuts Beck House closed in 2016.

-Recently some members of the Meeting have got involved in the work of Enfield Refugee Welcome Group, with the intention of supporting Syrian refugee families who move to Enfield.
+Recently some members of the Meeting have got involved in the work of Enfield Refugee Welcome Group, which supports Syrian refugee families who move to Enfield.
+We support financially and through volunteering the annual Night Shelter run in the winter with other churches.
+We collect regularly for an Enfield food bank.

 For years we ran a successful joint annual fundraising booksale with Amnesty International.